zeekay/petshop-of-horrors/README.md

 # 🐾 The Pet Shop of Horrors

-### A Forensic Dissection of a Multi-Vector Supply Chain Attack
+### A Forensic Dissection of a Multi-Vector Attack

 > *"Once upon a midnight dreary, while I pondered, weak and weary,*
 > *Over many a quaint and curious volume of forgotten code—*